MicrosoftDocs/azure-stack-docs/azure-stack/user/ci-cd-github-action-login-cli.md

 You can use GitHub secrets to encrypt sensitive information to use in your actions.
 You will create a secret to contain your SPN so that the action can sign in to your Azure Stack Hub instance.

+> [!WARNING]
-> ![Warning]  GitHub recommends that you don't use self-hosted runners with public repositories Forks of your public repository can potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.
+> GitHub recommends that you don't use self-hosted runners with public repositories Forks of your public repository can potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.
 For more information, see "[About self-hosted runners](https://docs.github.com/en/free-pro-team@latest/github/automating-your-workflow-with-github-actions/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories)."

 1. Open or create a GitHub repository.
 If you need guidance on creating a repository in GitHub, you can find [instructions in the GitHub docs](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/create-a-repo).
 1. Set your repository to private.